Blog

 May 25, 2026 · 5 min read

-Peer-reviewed studies from 2025 and 2026 put the exploitable vulnerability rate in AI code between 40 and 62 percent.
-In our Q1 2026 assessment of more than 200 vibe-coded apps, 91.5 percent had at least one hallucination flaw.
-The data is now hard to ignore.
+Peer-reviewed 2025 and 2026 studies put exploitable flaws in AI code at 40 to 62 percent.
+Our audit of 200-plus vibe-coded apps found 91.5 percent had at least one.

 May 19, 2026 · 5 min read